Borange/DomClassHelper/README.md

 # DomClassHelper

-A small library for manipulating DOM elements classes.
+A small library for manipulating DOM element classes.
+Can be used to fetch, check, remove, add and toggle class names.

+Install via npm:

+     $ npm install dom-class-helper --save

 API